cubicleguy/py_esensorlib/src/esensorlib/README.md

 ```

 ## SensorDevice Class Public Properties and Methods
-  * *SensorDevice()* class is the primary class intended for the user to instantiate and use
+  * *SensorDevice* class is the primary class intended for the user to instantiate and interact with
-  * Other classes are used internally for composing the *SensorDevice()* and is not intended to be instantiated directly by the user
+  * Other classes are used internally for composing the *SensorDevice* and is not intended to be instantiated directly by the user

 ### Public Properties

 Key          | Type         | Description / Comment
 -------------|--------------|-----------------------
-info         | mappingproxy | Device info such as port, if_type, model
+info         | mappingproxy | Device info such as port_io, if_type, model, port_io_info, prod_id, version_id, serial_id
 status       | mappingproxy | Device configuration status depending on device type.
 Refer to Status Attribute for each device type below
 burst_out    | mappingproxy | Burst output settings such as ndflags, tempc, gyro, accl, dlta, dltv, qtn, atti, gpio, counter, chksm depending on device type
-burst_field  | tuple        | Fields contained in sensor burst read
+burst_field  | tuple        | Fields contained when returning sensor burst read using *read_sample* or *read_sample_unscaled*
 mdef         | object       | Object containing device specific definitions, register addresses, and constants

 ### Settings in Status Property for IMU